-Would you like to have backup if your trip is cancelled, delayed, if you lose luggage, or if you wallet/passport is stolen?
+- Would you like to have a backup if your trip is canceled, delayed, if you lose luggage, or if your wallet/passport is stolen?

 As you can see, there are a lot of factors that can go into your decision.
 At the end of the day, you will need to weigh the potential risks with your comfort level.
 However, when in doubt, it is always a good decision to purchase a policy just in case.

 When it comes to purchasing insurance, you have a few choices.

 Many travel providers (airlines, cruise lines, etc) offer insurance at the time you book your trip.
 These are convenient since they are attached to your travel plans, but there are a few reasons you may want to purchase a policy elsewhere:

 - Policies through a travel provider are often more expensive than third-party providers.